This post is part 3 of a series to help you prepare.

 Especially pay attention to the video-game map of the Book of Mormon that all BYU students are expected to learn now.

-* The term "citation cartel" refers to the LDS scholarly publications that promote the two-Cumorahs and Mesoamerican theories exclusively.
+* The term "Conclave" refers to the LDS scholarly publications that promote the two-Cumorahs and Mesoamerican theories exclusively.
 This includes BYU Studies, Book of Mormon Central, BMAF.org, the Interpreter, Meridian Magazine, the Maxwell Institute, and other publications that cite these on the question of Book of Mormon geography and historicity.
-I don't really like the term "citation cartel" but so far no one has come up with another shorthand name for this group of Mesomania-thinking publications.
+I used to use the term "citation cartel" but Conclave is a better shorthand name for this group of Mesomania-thinking publications.
+They have called themselves the Conclave, here and here, so I assume that term is acceptable.